furkantokac/artiq_ft/README.md

 - ``ip6``: IPv6 address.
 - ``startup``: startup kernel in ELF format (as produced by ``artiq_compile``).
 - ``rtioclk``: source of RTIO clock; valid values are ``external`` and ``internal``.
+- ``boot``: SD card "boot.bin" file, for replacing the boot firmware/gateware.
+Write only.

+Configurations can be read/written/removed via ``artiq_coremgmt``.
+Config erase is not implemented as it seems not very useful.

 Development instructions
 ------------------------